OBF/obf-docs/Affiliated-project-FAQ.md

 # Open Bioinformatics Foundation affiliated and core project FAQ

-## Q: How do I apply to become an OBF Affiliated Project?
+## Q: How do I apply to become an Affiliated or Candidate OBF Project?

 Assuming your project meets, or intends to soon meet, all of the requirements in our [affiliated project policy](Affiliated-Project-Policy.md), please